dtuchsch/embedded-comstack/README.md

 # What is embedded-comstack?

-`embedded-comstack` is a lightweight cross-platform communication and operating system library.
+`embedded-comstack` is a lightweight cross-platform communication and operating system library written in Modern C++.
 Its purpose is to provide a reusable middleware.
 It is programmed in Modern C++ (C++11 / C++14) and provides some easy-to-use features for developing embedded software.
-To use `embedded-comstack` a recent C++14 compiler such as gcc/g++ or clang is necessary.
+To use `embedded-comstack` a recent C++14 compiler such as gcc/g++ (> gcc v4.9) or clang (clang-3.8) is necessary.

 ## Motivation

 Socket programming in C to commmunicate over Ethernet TCP/IP, UDP or even CAN under Linux is possible, but in my personal opinion limited in reusability, maintainability and as a consequence not very elegant.
 I often found myself in doing repetitive tasks for programming embedded communication software in C. The same applies to working with threads (pthreads) and real-time schedulers of Linux.
 We can do better...

 For me it's important to have a library to wrap this not-so-elegant solutions, so I can reuse a well-defined interface for the majority of my applications without rewriting code I've implemented multiple times.
 So the goal of `embedded-comstack` is to have a general library that is easily applied.
 This library shall be reusable, maintainable, and easier-to-use.